tdulcet/AutoPrimeNet/README.md

 * Create icon/logo for standalone executables.
 * Support setting more of the program options.
 * Improve the error handling of PrimeNet API calls.
+* Improve the assignment ETA calculation, especially for P-1 and ECM
 * Improve the performance.
 * Support reporting interim residues.
 * Localize the program and translate the output into other languages (see [here](https://mersenneforum.org/showthread.php?t=27046)).